xinzhouhe/eecs489-a4-spec/README.md

 This assignment follows more of a fill-in-the-blank format than the first three, meaning we provide code skeleton that you fill in.
 Therefore,

 The submission may include any files that you have modified or added.
-However, you must NOT modify any of the following files:
-- `detail/*`
-- `main.cpp`
-- `PacketSender.h`
+However, **you must ensure that:**
+- The `IPacketSender.h` file is not modified.
+- The `IArpCache.h` file is not modified.
+- The `IRoutingTable.h` file is not modified.
+- The signatures of `StaticRouter`'s constructor and `handlePacket` function are not modified.

 <a name="important-notes"></a>